persephone-tools/persephone-web-API/README.rst

     pip install -r requirements.txt

 At this point you should have the packages required to run this API server.

+(Note that the Docker image is just an automated version of this direct install)

 Usage
 -----